 Supporting guidance for Pesticide Handling Facilities

-This is an old version of the page Date published: 9 June, 2015 Date superseded: 11 October, 2017
+This is an old version of the page

-Introduction
+Date published: 11 October, 2017

+Date superseded: 30 November, 2018

+For recent changes to this guidance, please see the bottom of the page.

-This item provides a contribution towards the costs of providing or improving pesticide handling facilities on the farm.
+Introduction This item provides a contribution towards the costs of providing or improving pesticide handling facilities on the farm.
 This could involve the creation of a bunded concrete washdown and pesticide handling area where the drainage can be collected for disposal or for transfer to a biobed or biofilter for treatment.
 Funding for the purchase of portable bunds, drip trays and spill kits is also available through this item.

-Benefits

-Pesticide losses from pesticide handling and washdown areas can be a major source of water pollution.
+Benefits Pesticide losses from pesticide handling and washdown areas can be a major source of water pollution.
 Research has shown that a significant proportion of pesticides reaching water come from pesticide handling areas.
 Putting in place measures and taking action to reduce the potential for pesticide losses during pesticide handling and washdown activities can have significant benefits for water quality.
 What needs to be done?